NICE's role is to improve outcomes for people using the NHS and other public health and social care services. We do this by:

 Clinical Commissioning Group Outcomes Indicator Set (CCGOIS).
-Working with the NHS Commissioning Board, as well as with professional and patient groups, we have developed a framework for measuring health outcomes and the quality of care (including patient reported outcomes and patient experience) achieved by clinical commisioning groups (CCGs).
+Working with the NHS Commissioning Board, as well as with professional and patient groups, we have developed a framework for measuring health outcomes and the quality of care (including patient reported outcomes and patient experience) achieved by clinical commissioning groups (CCGs).

 We commission and provide access to a range of information services to ensure that health and social care professionals have quick and easy access to reliable information.
 This includes:

 NICE Evidence an online search engine that identifies relevant clinical, public health and social care guidance.
 As part of the service, NICE also provides access to information content purchased on behalf of the NHS.
-This includes access to a range of bibliographic databases such as MEDLINE and professional journels.
+This includes access to a range of bibliographic databases such as MEDLINE and professional journals.

 Medicines and prescribing support; information and new pharmaceutical products and information about the use of particular products outside the scope of their licensed indications.
 This includes Medicines practice guidelines to support best practice in medicines management, including practical advice on developing and maintaining local medicines formularies.

 Our Fellows and Scholars programme aims to foster a network of health and social care professionals committed to improving the quality of patient care within their local health and professional communities, as well as supporting the core values that underpin NICE's work.